 Figure 14 - Summary of project phases

 The first stage of the project will be to select the appropriate metal composition for conducting the experiments, considering the range of applications, price and quality of raw materials available in the market.
-The decision might highly depend on possible partnerships with industry and if no partnership is stablished, the cost of the raw material will have a higher impact on the decision, with iron powder being the first option.
+The decision might highly depend on possible partnerships with industry and if no partnership is stablished, the cost of the raw material will have a higher impact on the decision, with iron powder being the first option and 316L steel being the second option due to its availability within the Precision Mechanics Laboratory.